 - upper arm

-- belly, as long as you stay at least 2 inches away from your belly button
+- abdomen, as long as you stay at least 2 inches away from your belly button

 Never inject Repatha into an area that’s bruised, tender, or feels hard.